Engineered Drilling Solution Helps Operator Achieve Goal of Drilling One Mile in 24 HoursDownload PDF

-GeoTech® matrix- and steel-body PDC bits are customized and optimized to deliver the maximum level of performance across all drilling applications.
+GeoTech® matrix and steel body drill bits are customized to deliver performance across all drilling applications.

 BaraLogix® Real-Time Service reduces invisible lost time and NPT through advanced hydraulic software, surface measurement automation, and predictive analytics leading to informed decision making.